dervalp/ioc/README.md

   IOC.when( "greetingProvider" )
      .use( "serviceA" );

-  var serviceB = IOC.create( "serviceB" ); //will output 'Hello Marty !'
+  var serviceB = IOC.create( "serviceB" );
+  serviceB.greet(); //will output 'Hello Marty !'
 ```

 ###Conclusion

 Of course, this is still an alpha version.
-The end goal is to provide an IOC container which will work the same way in the browser and in node.js.
-Moreover, we would like option to manage the lifetime of an object ( eager, lazy, singleton ) and provide you config file to quickly setup all of this.
+The end goal is to provide an IOC container which will work seamlessly on browser and node.js.
+Moreover, we would like to add options to manage the lifetime of an object ( eager, lazy, singleton ) and a config file to quickly setup all the IOC.

 To be continued...